What is RNA interference (RNAi)?

 Drug Target Discovery

-Combinatorial gene inactivation using RNAi libraries is an effective approach to targeted drug discovery and validation.
-This streamlined approach accelerates and simplifies the identification of effective gene targets for human diseases, which can be validated using RNAi-based in vivo models.
+High-throughput RNAi screens help identify and validate novel drug targets by simplifying the identification of gene targets for human diseases, which can be validated using RNAi-based in vivo models.

 Challenges and Limitations of RNAi